VI. Courses and Course Enrollment

 2) Students who wish to enroll in a non-law course must submit a completed non-law course request form to the Student Records Office.
 If seeking degree credit, the petition must include a copy of the course syllabus and a statement of its direct relevance to the student’s intellectual development in the study of law.

-3) No more than one non-law course may be taken in a given semester.
+3) Except for combination-degree participants, no more than one non-law course may be taken in a given semester.
 J.D. students may not enroll in more than a combined total of 17 Law and non-Law credits toward the J.D. degree at any time.
-Exception: Some dual-degree students enrolled exclusively in a required first-year program in another department or school may enroll in more than 17 credits in a semester.
+Exception: Some combination-degree students enrolled exclusively in a required first-year program in another department or school may enroll in more than 17 credits in a semester.
 Consult the Student Records Office for details.

 6) Unlike Law School courses, many courses in other schools and departments require the permission of the instructor to enroll.
 The Student Records Office will accept e-mails from non-law course instructors as authorization for enrollment.